Longitudinal Administrative Databank (LAD)

 Income tax returns are filed mainly in the spring following the year of reference.
 The T1 files are usually received from the Canada Revenue Agency (CRA) one year and a month after the end of the income reference period.
 The T1 Family File (T1FF) is usually ready for extraction one year and a half after the end of the income reference period.
 The Longitudinal Administrative Data is drawn from the T1FF and linked to previous years, a process that takes approximately two months after the T1FF is available.

 All Longitudinal and Administrative Data are micro-records extracted and constructed from the annual releases of the T1FF.
 More detailed information on the sources for that file is available in entry for record number 4105.
 An additional cross-reference file of social insurance numbers is also supplied annually by the Canada Revenue Agency.
 Its use permits the reliable linkage across years of people whose social insurance number changes over time.
 The key characteristics of the 20% sample of recent immigrants are supplied by a linkage to an extract of the Longitudinal Immigrant Data Base.
-In addition, Tax Free Savings Account (TFSA) information for 2009, 2010 and 2011 has been added to the Longitudinal Administrative Databank (LAD).
+In addition, Tax Free Savings Account (TFSA) information for 2009 to 2015 has been added to the Longitudinal Administrative Databank (LAD).

 Most error detection and edits of income fields are performed during the construction of the T1 Family File.
 Outliers are identified and the plausibility of those records is checked manually, some mathematical identities are verified and identifiable data-entry problems are also corrected.
 All edits are done at the micro-record level.
 During the sampling and processing of the Longitudinal Administrative Data from a new reference year of the annual T1 Family File, there are a few longitudinal consistency comparisons made at the micro-record level.
 In particular, we edit sex, year of birth and year of death to a uniform and constant value for each individual.